Realty stocks jump up to 6 pc post Budget | Business

 - India

-Oberoi Realty jumped 5.98 per cent, DLF gained 3.71 per cent, Sobha Limited went higher by 3.11 per cent, Indiabulls Real Estate 2.88 per cent, Sunteck Realty 2.52 per cent and Macrotech Developers Ltd 2.47 per cent on BSE.
+Oberoi Realty jumped 5.76 per cent, DLF gained 3.55 per cent, Sobha Limited went higher by 2.32 per cent, Indiabulls Real Estate 1.60 per cent, Sunteck Realty 1.06 per cent, Godrej Properties 0.40 per cent and Macrotech Developers Ltd 0.20 per cent on BSE.

-The realty index was trading nearly 2 per cent higher.
-In her budget speech, the minister said: ''In 2022-23, 80 lakh houses will be completed for the identified eligible beneficiaries of PM Awas Yojana, both rural and urban.
+Among housing finance companies, AAVAS Financiers zoomed 8.25 per cent, Can Fin Homes Limited jumped 1.33 per cent, Repco Home Finance gained 0.61 per cent and GIC Housing Finance 0.16 per cent.
+In her Budget speech, the minister said: ''In 2022-23, 80 lakh houses will be completed for the identified eligible beneficiaries of PM Awas Yojana, both rural and urban.
 Rs 48,000 crore is allocated for this purpose.''
 The Centre would work with states for reduction of time required for all the land and construction related approvals, for promoting affordable housing for middle-class and Economically Weaker Sections (EWS) in urban areas, she said.

 ''We shall also work with the financial sector regulators to expand access to capital along with reduction in cost of intermediation,'' the minister said.

-''The Government has reiterated its commitment towards housing for all by allocating Rs 48,000 crore towards this scheme, around the same as last year,'' according to Shishir Baijal, Chairman and Managing Director, Knight Frank India.
-Baijal added that the government could have given further boost to the housing sector given the strong multiplier effect it has on the economy.
+''The government has reiterated its commitment towards housing for all by allocating Rs 48,000 crore towards this scheme, around the same as last year,'' according to Shishir Baijal, Chairman and Managing Director, Knight Frank India.
+Baijal added that the government could have given further boost to the housing sector given the strong multiplier effect it has on the economy. ''Budget 2022 is focused on growth.
+It aims to pull the Indian economy out of the COVID-led challenges.
+The government has continued its thrust on the housing sector with an allocation of Rs 48,000 crore under the PMAY scheme to expand access to affordable home funding. ''Measures such as fast-tracking land and construction-related approvals and processes, and digitisation of land records will also greatly benefit the housing and real estate ecosystem,'' Shriram Housing Finance MD & CEO Ravi Subramanian said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)